Skip to main content

 Automatic Date Detection

-When highlighting text to create facts, CaseFleet automatically attempts to recognize and use a date included within the selected text for the new fact record.
+When highlighting text to create facts, Casefleet automatically attempts to recognize and use a date included within the selected text for the new fact record.

 To minimize errors, the date must include a year between 1900 and 2030 to be detected.
 Detectable dates can be formatted as a standalone year; a month and year only (no day); or a specific day, month, and year.